 Multiple surgeries are needed to repair a bilateral cleft lip and palate.
 These are usually done earlier when the mouth tissue is softer and malleable.
 Dr. Bassiri-Gharb knew this case was atypical.

 “To turn back the clock, I decided the surgery needed to be done in a different order than standard bilateral cleft and palate surgery,“ says Dr. Bassiri-Gharb.

-Although Ellia was older than the preferred age when she was first seen at Cleveland Clinic for bilateral cleft lip and palate repair, Dr. Bassiri-Gharb was able to modify the technique to achieve life-changing results.
-(Courtesy Jonathan and Christy Keiper)
+Although Ellia (shown here with her mother Christy Keiper) was older than the preferred age when she was first seen at Cleveland Clinic for bilateral cleft lip and palate repair, Dr. Bassiri-Gharb was able to modify the technique to achieve life-changing results.
+(Photo courtesy of Jonathan and Christy Keiper)

 In October of 2019, Ellia had the first of three surgeries.
 During this surgery, two procedures were completed: a lip adhesion to narrow the cleft in her lip and gums and to set the nose in a more normal position; and a premaxillary setback to remove part of the septum and place the premaxilla in line with the remaining gum line.

 The second surgery took place in March of 2020, at the beginning of the COVID-19 crisis.
 This surgery focused on repairing Ellia’s palate — the roof of the mouth that separates the mouth and nasal cavities.
 “I had to do a modified technique since Ellia was older than the preferred age.
 This technique used soft tissues from the inside of her cheek to give needed length to her palate,” explains Dr. Bassiri-Gharb.

 A lip repair, in August 2020, was her last surgery in this sequence.
 Dr. Bassiri-Gharb restored the continuity of the upper lip for Ellia.